rtu-dataframe/django-gunicorn/readme.md

 ## DJANGO REQUIREMENTS
-This image, becomes with a built-in battery system that manages the pip requirements installation, in fact if you want to install some python packages, you have to deploy the requirements.txt file in the same folder of your app, the dockerfile will look for requirements.txt file, and, if found, will install all requirements.
+This image, becomes with a built-in battery system that manages the pip requirements installation, in fact if you want to install some python packages, you have to deploy the requirements.txt file in the same folder of your app, the `/start.sh` will look for requirements.txt file, and install all requirements.

-In any case, during the building process, the dockerfile will install first the content of the `/build_requirements.txt` file, that contains:
+In any case, during the building process, the dockerfile will install the content of the `/build_requirements.txt` file, that contains:

 - `Django`
 - `gunicorn`
+- `mysqlclient`
+- `Pillow==4.2.1`
+- `reportlab==3.4.0`

+These packages will be installed in any case, because they are really common to use in every day scenario usage, and because they need gcc and some other libs that are removed after the image building, in order to keep the image very lightweight.

 ## Executing one off commands